hashicorp/nomad-guides/application-deployment/redis/README.md

       driver = "docker"      # This task uses Docker, other examples: exec, LXC, QEMU config {
-        image = "redis:3.2"  # Docker image to download (uses public hub by default) port_map {           # Port on container you would like to map to Nomad chosen Dynamic port on host db = 6379
+        image = "redis:3.2"  # Docker image to download (uses public hub by default) port_map {           # Port on container you would like to map to chosen dynamic port on host db = 6379
         }
       }